dotnet/EntityFramework.Docs/entity-framework/core/querying/tracking.md

     [!code-csharp[Main](../../../samples/core/Querying/Tracking/Program.cs#CustomProjection2)]

 - Whenever query results contained keyless entity types, the whole query was made non-tracking.
 That means that entity types with keys, which are in the result weren't being tracked either.
-- EF Core did identity resolution in a no-tracking query.
+- EF Core used to do identity resolution in no-tracking queries.
 It used weak references to keep track of entities that had already been returned.
 So if a result set contained the same entity multiples times, you would get the same instance for each occurrence.
 Though if a previous result with the same identity went out of scope and got garbage collected, EF Core returned a new instance.